JetBrains/kotlin-web-site/docs/reference/control-flow.md

 *when*{: .keyword } matches its argument against all branches consequently until some branch condition is satisfied.
 *when*{: .keyword } is an expression and results in the satisfied branch's right hand side.
-If some of its branches return result in a value of type `Unit`, the whole expression has type `Unit`.
+If some of the branches return a value of type `Unit`, the whole expression has type `Unit`.

+The *else*{: .keyword } branch is evaluated if none of the other branch conditions are satisfied.
-Note that the *else*{: .keyword } branch is mandatory, unless the compiler can prove that all possible cases are covered with branch conditions.
+Note that if the return type of *when*{: .keyword } is not `Unit`, the *else*{: .keyword } branch is mandatory, unless the compiler can prove that all possible cases are covered with branch conditions.

-If many cases should be handled in the same way, the branch conditions may be combined with a comma
+If many cases should be handled in the same way, the branch conditions may be combined with a comma:

 ``` kotlin
 when (x) {